haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 The Exact Printer project aims to develop a precise parsing and printing tool for .cabal files in Haskell, inspired by ghc-exactprint.
-This tool will enable byte-for-byte bidirectional parsing and printing, enhancing the functionality and usability of the Cabal package manager.
+This tool will enable byte-for-byte bidirectional parsing and printing.
-The project addresses the need for accurate and efficient management of package descriptions, a crucial aspect for Haskell developers.
+Which will allow both cabal and other tools to modify cabal files without mangling the format, structure or comments of users.

+The overal goal would be to roundtrip 99% of all hackage packages.

 ## Background